top of page

 redeem Kingship

-and bless power that is used rightly.
+and bless power that is used righteously.

 We can say that these images